Skip to main content

 3. eCourts Project has facilitated 1.07 crore e‑filed cases and processed court‑fee transactions worth ₹1,404 crore.

-4. 660.36 crore pages of court records digitised; 35.17 crore orders are publicly accessible on the National Judicial Data Grid (NJDG).
+4. 660.36 crore pages of court records digitised; 35.17 crore orders are accessible on the National Judicial Data Grid (NJDG).

 Background & Context